NFL: Chiefs aim for sixth straight win as Raiders come calling

 WELCOME BACK, PART 2

 The Raiders' defense also could get a lift if cornerback Trayvon Mullen can play for the first time since a foot injury in Week 4.
-They also could have tight end Darren Waller, who has been dealing with a knee issue, and linebacker Denzel Perryman, who has had an ankle injury.
-Both were day to day this week.
+But Las Vegas will be without tight end Darren Waller, who will miss his second straight game with a knee injury, and could be missing linebacker Denzel Perryman, who is doubtful after hurting his ankle last week.

 TASTY TARGET